ohbm/osr2021/submit.md

 </p>
 {::options parse_block_html="true" /}
 <p align="justify">
   **Emergent sessions** are live discussions among a small group of panel members, mediated by a host.
 The discussions may cover more advanced topics related to open-science or EDI (Equality, Diversity and Inclusion) issues.
-You are choosing from panel topics that have already been established (see [OSR formats](/formats.md){:target="_blank"} for more information).
 </p>
 <p align="justify">
-The timeslots for **Emergent sessions** will have a "first come, first served" basis and can be boocked via [email](ohbmopenscience@gmail.com) only during the OSR in June.
+The timeslots for **Emergent sessions** will have a "first come, first served" basis and can be boocked via the form below during the OHBM and OSR in June.
 </p>
 {::options parse_block_html="false" /}
 <p align="justify">